 What Is the Purpose of Brainstorming During the Development of an Action Plan?

-Understanding what is the purpose of brainstorming during the development of an action plan is important because brainstorming encourages open discussion and creative thinking before final decisions are made.
+Brainstorming is important because it encourages open discussion and creative thinking before final decisions are made.
 During this process, participants can share ideas freely without immediate criticism, allowing teams to discover better solutions, identify potential risks, and build a stronger, more organized action plan.

 Objectives of Brainstorming During Action Plan Development